patschris/GoogleChromeSimulation/README.md

 # Google Chrome Simulation

 ## Description
+The purpsose of this program is to simulate how google chrome works behind the GUI a user sees.
+The program supports some of the most common tasks (see section _Options_)<br/>
+Written in C, Ubuntu 16.04.3 LTS.

 ## Options
 After the program starts, user has to press one of the following number to execute the corresponding command: